UNINETTSigma2/documentation/jobs/jobarrays.md

 [include](files/slurm-job-array.sh)

-Sumbit the script and after a short while you should see 16 output files in your submit directory:
+Submit the script and after a short while you should see 16 output files in your submit directory:

 ```
 $ ls -l output*txt